ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 }
 ```

-If you add an entity with an existing id, NgRx skips it silently, i.e., it doesn't throw an error.
+If you add an entity with an existing id, the original entity is not overwritten, and no error is thrown.

 In this example, the todo will stick to "Cat Feeding".